 A short fly rod (between 8-10 ft) is recommended with a white or light coloured line to help you to see the direction in the dark.
 I use 6-8 foot cast (i.e. shorter than the rod length) with 6-8 lbs breaking strain and only a single fly.

 The most popular fly on our stretch has to be the Stoats tail.
-Over recent years our visitors have helped to develop a variant know as the Butterwell Special; which has a flying treble attached with elasticum wire.
+Over recent years our visitors have helped to develop a variant known as the Butterwell Special; which has a flying treble attached with elasticum wire.
+A stock of Butterwell Specials is available for anglers to purchase.
 During very low water conditions smaller flies i.e. long shank singles or doubles are equally effective.
-Barbless hooks are recommended for those more successful or conservation minded.
 A sinking line is needed for those anglers fishing for larger Sea Trout in deep pools.